kentrikos/aws-bootstrap/docs/EKS_README.md

 ### Your EKS clusters are now ready for use.

 #####Next steps:
-deploy Grafana/Prometheus for monitoring purposes.
-You can find documentation here.
+Deploy Grafana/Prometheus for monitoring purposes.